om2-ws22/website/_sources/docs/course-overview.md

 # Course overview

 In this course you will gain data skills applicable to marketing.
-You will learn how to collect and analyze data, model marketing scenarios, and communicate your findings with Google Analytics, Data Studio and Python.
+You will learn how to collect and analyze data, model marketing scenarios, and communicate your findings with Google Analytics, Data Studio and Python Dashboards.

 In particular, you will learn: